NativeScript/nativescript-dev-debugging/README.md

 The first thing you need to do is install the plugin:

 - npm install nativescript-dev-debugging --save-dev
 - After that configuration wizard will be started.
-You have the option to use "completely manual configuration" or "plugin seed friendly configuration"
+You have the option to use "manual configuration" or "plugin seed friendly configuration"

-### Completely manual configuration
+### Manual configuration

+Recommended for plugins that **have not used** the [NativeScript plugin seed](https://github.com/NativeScript/nativescript-plugin-seed) as a starting point.
+The post install script will ask for the following configuration settings of your plugin's structure:

 - The "path" to the folder which hold your plugin's TypeScript/JavaScript and package.json
 - The "path" to the native iOS source code of the Xcode project from which the iOS framework of your plugin has been build